tunnckoCore/blobscriptions/README.md

 **NOTE:** You cannot use a serverless platform like Vercel or Netlify, because they are serverless and the indexing process require an always-online server that listen on the Ethereum network.
 In the serverless platforms, the server is not always online, it is only online when a request is made.

+## Deploy to Fly

+- Register account on Fly.io, add a card to be able to use the free $5 credit
+- Install the Fly CLI
+- Run `fly login` and login with your account
+- Run `fly deploy` and answer the first question with `y` (yes, to copy the config from the repo)
+- Done!

+This will deploy the indexing to Fly.io using Deno runtime and a basic server with hello world response is on https://blobscriptions.fly.dev.
+The Deno runtime is the reason why most imports in the project use `npm:` prefix.
+The `npm:` prefix is a way to tell Deno to fetch the module from NPM registry.

 ## Webhooks